Reimagining Asana's Color System

 I created a color system based on Asana's current project management tool.
 Accessibility and the emotions the colors evoke were the primary drivers around my decisions in building a calm but vibrant color palette.

-Primary Colors - chosen for it's functional purpose and accessibility as well as its foundational strength
+Primary Colors - Midnight Blue. chosen for it's functional purpose and accessibility as well as its foundational strength

-Secondary Colors - chosen for vibrancy and to theme the projects in the UI to help with user recall
+Secondary Colors - Heliotrope Purple, Dodger Blue and Neon Ocean. chosen for vibrancy and to theme the projects in the UI to help with user recall on overall status of not started, in progress or completed

-System Colors - chosen for necessity in any UI + it's specific role in prioritization tagging of tasks
+System Colors - Golden Rod Yellow, Slytherin Green, and Rocket Red. chosen for necessary alerts + it's specific role in prioritization tagging of tasks (high, medium and low)

 Reviews